Kaatrin Mozhi: Plot

 Vijji's parents and her sisters are very angry with her program and force her to quit the job.
 But Balu stands by her and she is able to continue.
 Maria is very happy with her and the show becomes very successful.
 Vijji also enjoys her work.
 But at times, Balu expresses his frustration either at his job or hers.
 It seems that life is like a roller coaster ride for Vijji, high at work and low at home.

 One day, she gets a call from Siddhu's school and they visit his principal's office.
 The principal reveals that Siddhu and his friend were about to sell some stolen phones, one of which was Balu's to buy a PlayStation gaming console, and also forged Balu's signatures over the remarks written in his school diary.
 On this basis, he suspends Siddhu from the school.
 This becomes a very big issue in their family and Vijji's sisters blame her that because of her job she has neglected Siddhu.
 They decide that she now has to leave the job and Siddhu would not stay with them because her low level of education is causing similar influence on him.
 Vijji takes a tough stand, rejects both the conditions and leaves for her job.
 While about to start the show, she gets a call that Siddhu is missing.
 They later find a note by him, revealing he is very ashamed of what he has done.
 He is very sad to see that his mother had to leave her job because of his actions.
 He requests his father to support his mother and her job.

 Next day, police find him and bring him home.
 Vijji goes to her office and resigns.
 She feels that she is not able to handle the emotional turmoil at home.
 Just as she is leaving, she finds the receptionist having a fight with the tiffin service guy.
 Vijji has an idea and she requests Maria to give her the contract for the tiffin service.

 The film is now showing events that is happening 1 month later.
-We see Balu managing the tiffin business and Vijji going back to her job; managing both the household and her professional life in her own unique style.
+We see Balu managing the tiffin business and Vijji going back to her job; managing both the household and her professional life.